Sustainable Therapy Welcomes you

 Little by little the bird builds its nest

 Healthcare services in Haiti are sorely lacking with a severe shortage of rehabilitation professionals especially in the rural areas.
-A group of physical therapists who have volunteered for several years, teaching a Rehabilitation Technician training program developed by Health Volunteers Overseas and providing therapy services in Haiti established Sustainable Therapy Haiti in 2010.
+A group of physical therapists who have volunteered for several years, teaching a Rehabilitation Technician training program and providing therapy services in Haiti established Sustainable Therapy Haiti in 2010.
 After successfully graduating several classes of technicians at Hopital Albert Schweitzer, in Dechappelles, some of our graduates expressed their desire to continue their education.

 Our experiences exposed the great need for expanded rehabilitation services in order for individuals to return to productive work to support families.
 We strongly embrace the concept that a Haitian workforce is essential for a sense of dignity and independence for the Haitian people.
 Freedom for dependence on outside visiting therapists is essential.
 We are encouraged that the Haitian Physiotherapy Association, the professional physical therapist organization has developed and been accepted into the World Confederation for Physical Therapy.